Cardisk/CString/README.md

     2   DArray array;
     3   init_(&array, CHAR);

-Inside the library is present an enum containing all the possible types for the array.
-Obviously they are all primitive.
+Inside the library is present an enum, like I said into the introduction, to easily manage the primitive types.

 Now if you want to manipulate the array you can call the *add_* or *delete_* functions.